MicrosoftDocs/azure-devops-docs/docs/organizations/billing/billing-faq.md

 * One self-hosted CI/CD concurrent job
 * 20,000 virtual user minutes of cloud-based load testing

-You also have to set up billing to buy other features (for your users) that are offered by Microsoft or by other companies via the [Visual Studio Marketplace](https://marketplace.visualstudio.com/).
+You also have to set up billing to buy other features (for your users) that are offered by Microsoft or by other companies via the [Visual Studio Marketplace](https://marketplace.visualstudio.com/), Azure DevOps tab.

 ### Q: Can I buy Azure DevOps by using a purchase order?